-15.1.1 Is your service compliant with relevant legislation and regulations?
+15.1.1 Is the service compliant with relevant legislation and regulations?

 - Employment

 - Equality

 - Health and safety

 - Building and planning

 - Data protection

 - 15.1.2 Do you have a named person (or persons) that understands and accepts responsibility for ensuring the service complies with relevant legislation and regulations?

-- 15.1.3 What procedures do you have in place to ensure that the setting keeps up-to-date with new legislation and regulations?
+- 15.1.3 What procedures do you have in place to ensure that you keep up-to-date with new legislation and regulations?